 Deanna grew up on a small dairy farm in Michigan where neighbors helped each other harvest, and social events centered around Farm Bureau meetings, 4-H, ice cream socials, school and extended family gatherings.

-Helen is an educator and activist.
-She has taught high school Sociology, been a family planning educator with Planned Parenthood, helped organize the Beyond War peace movement in Seattle, volunteered as a mediator, planned conferences, written a book on wildflowers of the Peruvian Andes, and spent a lot of time with her husband, Kees, raising their two children.
-Currently, she spends her time painting, biking, hiking, serving as a wilderness guide for Wild Women Soul Adventures, being a grandmother, and working to realize the Port Townsend EcoVillage vision.
+Helen has spent her time mainly as an educator and activist.
+She taught high school Sociology in Puerto Rico, was a family planning educator with Planned Parenthood, helped organize the Beyond War peace movement in Seattle, volunteered as a mediator, planned conferences, and co-authored a field guide to the wildflowers of the Peruvian Andes.
+She has organized discussion courses through the NW Earth Institute and has been active in her Unitarian Universalist Fellowship.
+She has led adult wilderness quests with Rite of Passage Journeys.
+She enjoys painting, biking, hiking, being a grandmother, and working to realize the Port Townsend EcoVillage vision.